 We are currently conducting an evaluation of a CAT Case Management approach being used within the Liverpool Waves of Hope project led by Plus Dane Housing.
 This project is funded through the Big Lottery and supports people with multiple and complex needs.
 Dr Karen Shannon and Profesor Glenys Parry presented on this evaluation at the Society for Psychotherapy Research (SPR) conference in September 2017.

-We are also pleased to be collaborating with ACAT in offering our first joint research conference on 13 April 2018 – Encouraging to Engaged – A One Day Conference for CAT Practitioners.
-This event will bring together a host of active CAT researchers to share their work with others in the CAT community and will provide opportunities for participants to build skills and confidence in research.
-Click here for full details, programme and booking options.
+We were also pleased to collaborate with ACAT in offering our first joint research conference on 13 April 2018 – Encouraging to Engaged – A One Day Conference for CAT Practitioners.
+This event brought together a host of active CAT researchers to share their work with others in the CAT community and provided opportunities for participants to build skills and confidence in research.
+Click here for full details of that day.
+ACAT chair Alion Jenaway wrote a blog reflecting on it: read Alison’s blog here.
+A further reearch conference is being planned by ACAT for Spring 2019.

 If you want to discuss ways in which we can support research, evaluation and audit in your organisation, contact us for further details.